 Press Release for a joint report: ‘Structured Learning in Business‘ with Rosetta Stone and the CPD Standards Office.

-The report shines light on the important role of structured learning in business, despite contrasting current trends.
+The report shines a light on the important role of structured learning in business, despite contrasting current trends.

 Survey highlights reveal: